-Remember, to be on this list, a lens mount has to be utilised by an interchangeable lens camera which is currently being sold.
+Remember, to be on this list, a lens mount has to be utilised by an interchangeable lens camera that is currently being sold.
 Therefore, some rather recent lens mounts are already omitted (Nikon 1, Olympus 4/3, Samsung NX, etc.) as manufacture of said cameras has ended.

 Looking at that list, some things are obvious.
 Firstly, the big-three (Canon, Nikon, Sony) are well represented, while Fuji, Leica, Olympus and Pentax are also present.
 Likewise, it is obvious that several mounts exist in both ‘Full Frame’ and APS-C formats.
-Also, the Micro Four Thirds format stands out somewhat, both due to its higher crop factor, and due to its different aspect ratio.
+Also, the Micro Four Thirds format stands out somewhat – both due to its higher crop factor, and due to its different aspect ratio.

-Most prominent though is that all mounts designed for mirrorless (as well as the Leica M-mount) have very short flange focal distances (FFD) compared with those mounts designed for SLR cameras.
+Most prominent though is that all mounts designed for mirrorless (as well as the Leica M mount) have very short flange focal distances (FFD) compared with those mounts designed for SLR cameras.
 This has major implications, should you want to adapt lenses from one mount to another, as adapting a lens from a mount with a longer FFD to a body with a shorter FFD is immensely more simple.

-Then, there is also a dichotomy of sorts: While a majority of these mounts are quite new (introduced after 2008), there are also some Methuselah’s around: The Leica M-mount (introduced 1954), the Nikon F-mount (1959) and the Pentax K-mount (1975).
+Then, there is also a dichotomy of sorts: While a majority of these mounts are quite new (introduced after 2008), there are also some Methuselah’s around: The Leica M mount (introduced 1954), the Nikon F mount (1959) and the Pentax K mount (1975).